Blockstream/docs/docs/green/getting-started/setup.md

 Ideally, you should add at least 2 different 2FA options.

 For various reasons, our users sometimes lose access to one of their 2FA methods, and this can be very inconvenient.
 You can mitigate this risk by having at least 2 different 2FA methods in place.
-This way, if you suddenly lose access to one, you can still retain full access to your wallet, and then reset the lost 2FA method (for more details on this, see the section “Changing Your 2FA Methods”).
+This way, if you suddenly lose access to one, you can still retain full access to your wallet, and then reset the lost 2FA method (for more details on this, see the section [Two-Factor authentication](../troubleshooting-advanced/2fa.md#changing-your-two-factor-authentication-settings)).

 Using 2FA is simple: whenever you take an action that requires 2FA authorization (sending a transaction, or changing your 2FA settings), you will confirm the action by providing a confirmation code that you will receive via your preferred 2FA method.